IRS Tax Penalties & Interest

 Late Filing and Late Paying Penalties

-There are eight items that you should know about, if you file a late return:
+There are eight items to consider should you file a late return:

 - Two penalties can be applied – “Failure to File” and “Failure to Pay Penalty”